networknt/light-doc/content/style/light-graphql-4j/graphql-common.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 This module contains common utilities and controls the configuration for GraphQL service and share some static variables with other modules to make the dependencies much simpler.

-The major part of this module is GraphqlConfig and it defines the path for the graphql endpoint and if the GraphiQL is enabled or not.
+The significant part of this module is GraphqlConfig and it defines the path for the /graphql endpoint and if the GraphiQL is enabled or not.

 Another part of this module is a utility class that is shared within all graphql modules.

 Here is an example of graphql.yml